Food marketing toward children: Direct advertising

 Advertisers have found ways to directly advertise to students including through logos and company names on school buses, athletic scoreboards and athletic jerseys.
-They place ads on both the interior and exterior of schools.
+They place advertisements on both the interior and exterior of schools.
 Companies are able to deliver their advertisements through the Channel One program.
 This is a program that is played in 38% of US public schools.
-It is a 12-minute program of current events and includes two minutes of advertisements, most of which are food ads.
+It is a 12-minute program of current events and includes two minutes of advertisements, most of which are food advertisements.
 In return for showing this mandatory program in their classrooms, schools are offered free equipment.
 In-school advertisements are placed on textbook covers, lesson plans and educational comics.
-Companies such as Cover Concepts provide free sponsored materials to schools that are covered with advertisements, including food ads.
+Companies such as Cover Concepts provide free sponsored materials to schools that are covered with advertisements, including food advertisements.
 According to Cover Concept promotional materials: "Cover Concepts places your brand directly into the hands of kids and teens in a clutter-free environment.
 We work in tandem with school administrators to distribute free, advertiser-sponsored materials to over 30 million students – grades K-12 – in 43,000 authorized schools nationwide, plus additional reach in daycare centers throughout the country."
 Clients of Cover Concepts include McDonald's, Pepsi, Frito Lay and M&M's.
 Companies see this as an effective way to reach their target audience in an uncluttered environment.